dustmop/rasterjs/README.md

 # Raster.js

-raster.js is a retro style graphics library, for making pixel art, exploring 2d demo effects, and creative coding.
+raster.js is a retro graphics framework

+It lets you create graphics that immitate vintage computers and ancient game hardware, using javascript.
+It is great for making pixel art, exploring 2d demo effects, and creative coding.

 It aims to serve as a tool for prototyping, experimentation, and learning about how old school graphics worked.
 It provides precise pixel control, and portability across multiple javascript environments and rendering contexts.

 # Features

 * Pixel based, hard edges, no anti-aliasing
-* Limited palette, default 64 colors, expandable to 256
+* Limited 8-bit palette, default 64 colors, expandable to 256
-* Runs in multiple places: in browser, in node.js, on raspberry pi
+* Runs in multiple places: in browser using webgl, in node.js using SDL, on raspberry pi using dispmanx
 * Easy utilities for saving gifs and pngs
 * Colors presets for machines such as the NES, ZX Spectrum, Pico-8, Gameboy, DOS, and more
-* Features that immitate ancient hardware such as color attributes, and rasterization interrupts
+* Features that immitate ancient hardware such as color attributes and rasterization interrupts
+* Ability to recreate classic effects like parallax and palette cycling using programming interfaces similar to what was used back in the day

 # Example Usage